Sleep Disorders, Like OSA, Are Linked to Mental Health

 Obstructive Sleep Apnea

-Risk factors for OSA include obesity, smoking, heredity, and more.
+Risk factors for OSA include obesity, smoking, genetics, and more.
 Researchers attribute sleep apnea with causing and exacerbating medical issues in people with severe mental illness, resulting in significantly shorter life spans.
 Treating sleep apnea can alleviate some of the strain associated with mental illnesses.

-OSA and Mental Illnesses
+OSA and Mental Health

 OSA often accompanies mental illness.
 The conditions that are most commonly affected include: